midibox/mios32/apps/benchmarks/midi_out/README.txt

 ===============================================================================

-This benchmark sends 128 Note On events and 128 Note Off Events over different MIDI Ports (USB0, UART0, IIC0) with and without Running Status optimisation, and measures the transfer time.
+This benchmark sends 128 Note On events and 128 Note Off Events over different MIDI Ports (USB0, UART0, IIC0, OSC) with and without Running Status optimisation, and measures the transfer time.

 The notes can be recorded with a sequencer for visualisation, see also this